henri/spb/README.md

 Learn more about [cookies at Wikiepedia](https://en.wikipedia.org/wiki/HTTP_cookie)

-Remember Cookies are not the only way your browsing behavior data is linked / collected.
+Remember Cookies are not the only way your browsing behavior data is linked and collected.

 <br>